benjaminion/LLL_docs/lll_reference.rst

 of arguments stops as soon as the outcome is known.
 I.e. ``(&& EXPR1 EXPR2 ...)`` will stop evaluating after encountering an expression that evaluates to zero; ``(|| EXPR1 EXPR2 ...)`` will stop evaluating after encountering an expression that evaluates to non-zero.
+The final value of the expression is the value of the last sub-expression evaluated.

 ``!`` is a unary logical not operator, thus it takes one argument. ``(!
 EXPR)`` evaluates to zero when ``EXPR`` evaluates to non-zero, and to one when ``EXPR``